Global Challenges Facing Humanity

-Non-communicable diseases and emerging and drug-resistant infectious diseases are increasing.
+Non-communicable diseases and emerging and drug-resistant infectious diseases are also increasing.
 Because the world is aging and increasingly sedentary, cardiovascular disease is now the leading cause of death in the developing as well as the industrial world.
 However, infectious diseases are the second largest killer and cause about 67% of all preventable deaths of children under five (pneumonia, diarrhea, malaria, and measles).
 Poverty, urbanization, travel, immigration, trade, increased encroachment on animal territories, and concentrated livestock production move infectious organisms to more people in less time than ever before and could trigger new pandemics.
-Over the past 40 years, 39 new infectious diseases have been discovered, 20 diseases are now drug-resistant, and old diseases have reappeared, such as cholera, yellow fever, plague, dengue fever, meningitis, hemorrhagic fever, and diphtheria.
-In the last five years, more than 1,100 epidemics have been verified.
+On average, a new infectious disease has been discovered each year over the past 40 years, 20 diseases are now drug-resistant, and old diseases have reappeared, such as cholera, chikungunya, yellow fever, plague, dengue fever, meningitis, hemorrhagic fever, and diphtheria.
+In the last six years, more than 1,100 epidemics have been verified.
 About 75% of emerging pathogens are zoonotic (they jump species), which could increase as more humans convert nature to human habitat.

 To counter bioterrorism, R&D has increased for improved bio-sensors and general vaccines able to boost the immune system to contain any deadly infection.
 Such vaccines could be placed around the world like fire extinguishers.
 Some small viruses have been found to attack large viruses, offering the possibility of a new route to disease cures.
 New problems may come from unregulated synthetic biology laboratories of the future.
 People are living longer, health care costs are increasing, and the shortage of health workers is growing, making telemedicine and self-diagnosis via biochip sensors and online expert systems increasingly necessary.
 Better trade security will be necessary to prevent increased food- or animal-borne disease.
 Viral incidence in animals is being mapped in Africa, China, and South Asia to divert epidemics before they reach humans.
 Future uses of genetic data, software, and nanotechnology will help detect and treat disease at the genetic or molecular level.

-Africa: With 11% of the world's population, Africa has 25% of the world's disease burden, 3% of its health workers, and 1% of its health expenditures.
-HIV incidence has fallen by 26% overall in 22 countries in sub-Saharan Africa due to ART, although the area still accounted for the majority of all people living with HIV in 2010; it has one of the world's worst tuberculosis epidemics, compounded by rising drug resistance and HIV co-infection.
-Patients on ART increased from 1–2% in 2003 to 48% by the end of 2010 with an additional 1.3 million people added in the last year and “universal access” (greater than 80%) in Botswana, Namibia, and Rwanda.
-PEPFAR (a U.S. program) is funding 105 medical schools in the sub-Saharan region to encourage graduates to stay in Africa and is funding laboratories across the continent.
+Africa: With 12 % of the world’s population, Africa has 25% of the world’s disease burden, 3% of its health workers, and 1% of its health expenditures.
+HIV incidence has fallen by 26% overall in 22 countries in sub-Saharan Africa due to ART, although the area still accounted for the majority of all people living with HIV in 2012.
+It has one of the world’s worst tuberculosis epidemics, compounded by rising drug resistance and HIV co-infection.
+Patients on ART increased to 48% by the end of 2010 with an additional 1.3 million people added in the last year and “universal access” (greater than 80%) in Botswana, Namibia, and Rwanda.
+PEPFAR (a U.S. government program) is funding 105 medical schools in the sub-Saharan region to encourage graduates to stay in Africa and is funding laboratories across the continent.
 Some 16% of children in Zimbabwe and 12% in Botswana are AIDS orphans.
 Clinics in northern Malawi provided free antiretroviral drugs, which reduces adult AIDS deaths by 57% in three years.
 AIDS deaths fell 40% in urban Addis Ababa in a similar two-year program of free antiretroviral drugs.

 Asia and Oceania: A new strain of whooping cough in Australia has the potential to become a global epidemic.
 The emergent research on NDM-1 gene and drug resistance found in the New Delhi water system has alerted WHO investigators to a “potential nightmare” situation.
 While China is investing $127 billion in new health infrastructure, Asia remains an epicenter of emerging epidemics.
 If Asian poultry farmers received incentives to replace their live-market businesses—the source of many viruses—with frozen-products markets, the annual loss of life and economic impacts could be reduced.
-HIV continues to increase in central Asia.
-At least 5 million people have HIV/AIDS in India and China.
-Japan's life expectancy at birth in 2010 was 83 years; in China it was 74.
+China had 780,000 people with HIV/AIDS at beginning of 2012, which is expected to increase to 1.2 million by 2015, causing a discussion about co-payment options for drugs offered at no cost since 2003.

 Latin America: The region has the highest life expectancy among developing regions.
-While Haiti's HIV rate has fallen from 6% to 2.2% over the last 10 years, the earthquake killed 300,000 people and has devastated medical systems and brought on a cholera outbreak of a half-million cases and perhaps 250,000 more as the cholera strain is evolving and may become endemic.
+While Haiti’s HIV rate has fallen from 6% to 2.2% over the last 10 years, the earthquake in 2010 devastated medical systems and brought on a cholera outbreak of a half-million cases and perhaps 250,000 more as the cholera strain is evolving and may become endemic.
 Some 100,000 Haitians are expected to be vaccinated this year.
 The HIV/ AIDS epidemic remains stable throughout Latin America.
-Brazil has shown that free antiretroviral therapy since 1996 dramatically cut AIDS mortality, extended survival time, saved $2 billion in hospital costs, and keep prevalence to 0.6%.
+Brazil has shown that free ART since 1996 dramatically cut AIDS mortality, extended survival time, saved $2 billion in hospital costs, and keep prevalence to 0.6%.
 Neglected tropical diseases affect 200 million people in Latin America (intestinal worms, Chagas, schistosomiasis, trachoma, dengue fever, leishmaniasis, lymphatic filariasis, and onchocerciasis).

 North America: The U.S. Food and Drug Administration approved Truvada, the first drug approved to reduce the risk of HIV infection in uninfected individuals.
 New U.S. health care legislation comes into full effect in 2014.
 In the meantime, with a slowed economy, hospitals are increasingly merging to form insurance-like systems; insurance companies are buying and/or making deals with health care providers.
 The U.S. is upgrading its electronic health records and other forms of health information technology with $29 billion from the HITECH Act.
 A California Biobank 20-year study will evaluate genetic markers for risk of disease in 250,000 patients by linking DNA samples to electronic medical records.
 The U.S. has 1.2 million people with HIV; Canada has 73,000.
 About 33% of children in the U.S. are overweight or obese, and one survey found that children aged 8–18 spent on average 7.5 hours a day with entertainment media.